rust-lang/blog.rust-lang.org/posts/inside-rust/2020-03-19-all-hands-retrospective.md

 [covid-19]: https://en.wikipedia.org/wiki/2019–20_coronavirus_pandemic

 ## Lessons Learned
-**Bound uncertainty and and total cost.** — Promising to cover all travel with no kind of upper limit was unwise.
+**Bound uncertainty and total cost.** — Promising to cover all travel with no kind of upper limit was unwise.
 It had worked in the past, perhaps, but the event was growing, and that was partly luck.